tehn/isms/README.md

 ## structure

-`core.lua` is included in the compiled binary so we don't need to have a library path for essential lua functionality. though in the future it makes sense to have some default locations to look for user libs.

 ## TODO

 - device management, hotswap detection of grids/midi/etc (udev) --- see norns device
 - midi
 - lua
   - naming conventions
-    - consider putting all callbacks under "event" table
   - utils: sys.time
   - make script/path var available in lua
   - init system with pre/post init, deinit/cleanup pre/post